 We know that surgery can be a very difficult and stressful time for both you and your pet.
 It is our goal at Trusty Vet to provide your pet the best in care throughout the stay for their surgery.
 Let’s take a closer look into the day of your dog’s or cat’s surgery.

-- It’s early in the morning, and your dog or cat is begging for breakfast, but you have been informed by the staff from a reminder phone call yesterday that your pet needs to be fasted before surgery.
+- It’s early in the morning, and your dog or cat is begging for breakfast, but you have been informed by staff by a reminder email, text message or phone call in the last few days that your pet needs to be fasted before surgery.
 You also remember to take away any water that your pet may have access to as soon as you get up.

 - Your dog or cat is weighed the day of surgery to allow for accurate calculations of anesthetic medications.
 The veterinarian then performs a pre-surgical examination.